Folk art and artistic creation: terminology and ideological content

 1.1 Defining ‘folk’ and the characteristics of folk art

 Any definition of folk art requires an understanding of the notion of ‘folk’ and its most characteristic features.
 The definition of folk is nowadays approached from two different perspectives.
 Firstly, there is the ethnological approach, which sees folk as a political entity.
-In 20th century terms, a folk would be a group of people forming a nation, which is based on a common language and common cultural values.
-Secondly, there is the sociological approach, which sees folk as a sub-group, which could be part of a larger political entity, such as the nation.
-In that sense, the group that is defined as folk, does not influence the ruling elites and the government's decisions; therefore, its art does not belong to the scholarly creations of the nation’s formal culture.
-Of course, the ethnological and sociological definitions of folk are based on the academic perceptions of Western scholars; therefore, they cannot be seen as unique and absolute.
+In 20th-century terms, a folk is a group of people forming a nation based on a common language and cultural values.
+Secondly, there is the sociological approach, which sees folk as a subgroup that may be part of a larger political entity, such as the nation.
+In that sense, the group defined as folk does not influence the ruling elites or the government’s decisions; therefore, its art does not belong to the scholarly creations of the nation’s formal culture.
+Of course, the ethnological and sociological definitions of folk are based on the academic perceptions of Western scholars; therefore, they cannot be considered unique or absolute.
 The two aforementioned approaches attribute to the folk, and to any form of folk art, three characteristic features: (1) a dependence on tradition, (2) a collective group character, and (3) the spontaneity and immediacy of its means of expression (Virvidakis 2003, 59).

-Tradition relates to a total of standard identification features, which represent the community’s values and its style of artistic creation.
-Such features have been formed in the past and have been carefully preserved through time.
+Tradition refers to a set of standard identification features that represent the community’s values and artistic style.
+Such features have formed over time and have been carefully preserved.
 In the modern context, they connect folk art with its historical past.
-Of course, this definition of tradition should not underestimate its creative forces, which are likely to abandon the static character of the past, and adapt in a constantly evolving historical environment.
+Of course, this definition of tradition should not underestimate its creative forces, which are likely to abandon the static character of the past and adapt in a constantly evolving historical environment.
 Folk art, whether this is folk music or folk dance, preserves and emits artistic elements and expressive motifs, as well as moral, religious, social and sensual values from previous times.
 The exact opposite of folk art is modern art, which suggests a dynamic cut between present and past (Virvidakis 2003, 60-61).

-The collective group character of folk art contrasts with the personal character of high-art, which is combined with a ‘superior’, urban and more technical art culture.
-The folk artist is usually anonymous and acts as a representative of the broader group that is defined as folk; therefore, folk art is a commonly shared property of the entire folk group.
-In order to project the common beliefs and values of the folk group, the folk artist is willing to modify the artistic product against his/her own original inspiration, and fit it into the expectations of the folk audience.
+The collective group character of folk art contrasts with the personal character of high art, which is combined with a ‘superior’, urban and more technical art culture.
+The folk artist is usually anonymous and serves as a representative of the broader folk group; therefore, folk art is a property commonly shared by the entire folk group.
+To project the folk group's common beliefs and values, the folk artist is willing to modify the artistic product against their original inspiration and align it with the expectations of the folk audience.
 Furthermore, as time passes by, any form of folk art can be freely modified and adapted by any other folk artist.
 The original creation does not belong to any specific individual but has become part of tradition (Virvidakis 2003, 60-61).

 Folk art is characterised by spontaneity in relation to its content.
-Spontaneity translates as the absence of rationality and the projection of unproven beliefs, as for example, the legends for the deeds of heroes in demotic songs.
-Spontaneous art contrasts with the orthological structure of high-art, although the division between these two is highly controversial.
-In modern Greece, folk art may be seen as irrational; however, the livelihood, the freedom of expression and the lack of style regulations in its creative spirit, have made folk art as admirable as high-art.
-It must be noted that recent artistic movements of ‘high’ or ‘urban’ Greek art, such as Surrealism and Modernism, not only adopted, but almost worshipped the features of folk creation, particularly in the representational arts (Virvidakis 2003, 60-61).
+Spontaneity translates as the absence of rationality and the projection of unproven beliefs, as, for example, in the legends about the deeds of heroes in demotic songs.
+Spontaneous art contrasts with the orthodox structure of high art, although the division between these two is highly controversial.
+In modern Greece, folk art may be seen as irrational; however, its livelihood, freedom of expression, and lack of style regulations in its creative spirit have made it as admirable as high art.
+It must be noted that recent artistic movements of ‘high’ or ‘urban’ Greek art, such as Surrealism and Modernism, not only adopted but also almost worshipped the features of folk creation, particularly in the representational arts (Virvidakis 2003, 60-61).

 1.2 The definition of artistic creation

 Artistic creation is characterised by literacy and contrasts with folk art, at least in relation to its traditional oral legacy.
-The artistry of artistic creation associates with the presence of written sources; the recording of artistic prototypes according to linguistic or other semiological codifications; and, the prevalence of methodological rules, which facilitate access to the original artistic material.
-In the case of music, for example, the recording of songs in a notation system with codified metrical rules, is an element of literacy that characterises artistic creation.
+The artistry of artistic creation is associated with the presence of written sources; the recording of artistic prototypes according to linguistic or other semiotic codifications; and the prevalence of methodological rules that facilitate access to the original artistic material.
+In the case of music, for example, the recording of songs in a notation system with codified metrical rules is an element of literacy that characterises artistic creation.
 In the case of dance, the development, recording and practise of codified kinetic forms are elements of literacy and artistry.
-In general, the elements of artistry offer better potential for the quickest spread of an artistic genre within the community and better teaching perspectives in art-education.
-On the other hand, such elements of artistry undermine the immediacy of the artist’s creative expression and alter the conditions, under which the viewers perceive the art product.
-In relation to the latter, artistic creation is accessible to, and understood by, a fraction of the society, with is ‘literate’ enough to consume it (Virvidakis 2003, 60-61).
+In general, the elements of artistry offer greater potential for the rapid spread of an artistic genre within the community and for more effective teaching in art education.
+On the other hand, such elements of artistry undermine the immediacy of the artist’s creative expression and alter the conditions under which viewers perceive the artwork.
+In relation to the latter, artistic creation is accessible to, and understood by, a fraction of society who are ‘literate’ enough to consume it (Virvidakis 2003, 60-61).

 It must be noted that the above features, which determine the nature of artistry, are by definition subjective.
-Western ethno-musicology and ethno-choreology tend to characterise as ‘traditional’ or ‘folk’ some music scales and dance forms of Indian or Islamic origin; at the same time, the means of expression of Indian and Islamic art, when recorded in the Western context, they become literate and they are regarded as ‘artistic’.
-Another paradox, pointing towards the problematic relationship between artistry and folk relates to the perception of Byzantine ecclesiastical music in modern Greece.
+Western ethno-musicology and ethno-choreology tend to characterise as ‘traditional’ or ‘folk’ some music scales and dance forms of Indian or Islamic origin; at the same time, the means of expression of Indian and Islamic art, when recorded in the Western context, become literate, and they are regarded as ‘artistic’.
+Another paradox, pointing to the problematic relationship between artistry and folk, concerns the perception of Byzantine ecclesiastical music in modern Greece.
 Although Byzantine music is eponymous, artistic and literate, it is nowadays characterised as ‘traditional’, which is unlikely to be true according to the definition of folk genres.
-The same confusion is noted in contemporary artistic-folk Greek music, which consists of a real genre, but its nature cannot de defined based on the above definitions (Virvidakis 2003, 62-3).
+The same confusion is noted in contemporary artistic-folk Greek music, which is a real genre but whose nature cannot be defined by the above definitions (Virvidakis 2003, 62-3).

-Finally, common experience has shown that the recording of folk music in Western semiotics, as well as the execution of folk music by Western codification and metrical rules, does not necessarily convert folk music into artistic creation; instead, the music is still defined as traditional or folk based on acoustic criteria.
+Finally, common experience has shown that the recording of folk music in Western semiotics, as well as its performance under Western codification and metrical rules, does not necessarily convert it into artistic creation; instead, it remains defined as traditional or folk music based on acoustic criteria.

 1.3 The correlation between personal and communal identity in folk art and artistic creation

-The above discussion has already suggested that any approach towards the definition of folk art and artistic creation is subjective.
+The above discussion has already suggested that any approach to defining folk art and artistic creation is subjective.
 This subjectivity generates another problem in the correlation of the two genres.
-Folk art is believed to represent a form of public or community-focused expression, while artistic creation is believed to be a private or deeply personal from of expression.
+Folk art is believed to represent a form of public or community-focused expression, while artistic creation is believed to be a private or deeply personal form of expression.
 Even if this is true, the examination of both forms of art within the Western urban context is insufficient and fragmentary.

 Western culture is characterised by Pluralism, which translates as variability and multiplicity in the means of modern artistic expression.
-Modern urban life has placed emphasis on personal forms of art, which offer the artists the freedom to express their own personal values and other projections through their work.
+Modern urban life has placed emphasis on personal forms of art, which offer artists the freedom to express their values and other projections through their work.
 As a result, the communal element of traditional or folk art has been significantly reduced.
 In the modern context, art is eponymous, private and based on personal experiences.
-The way this private art is expressed is likely to touch the community’s feelings; however, this condition does not necessarily convert private art to folk art.
+The way this private art is expressed is likely to touch the community’s feelings; however, this condition does not necessarily convert it into folk art.

-The character of modern Greek music and dance is nowadays believed to be communal based on the fact that such products are consumed or practised by groups of people.
+The character of modern Greek music and dance is nowadays believed to be communal, as these products are consumed or practised by groups.
 The consumption of art or the participation of a group in music or dance events does not necessarily mean the alignment between the artist and the consuming group.
-This is particularly true in relation to traditional Greek music and dance, which can depend on the character of the folk artist, whether composer or performer.
+This is particularly true of traditional Greek music and dance, which can depend on the character of the folk artist, whether composer or performer.
 By contrast, the communal character of modern artistic creations can depend on a variety of social, political, anthropological or even psychological factors (Virvidakis 2003, 63-4).
-For example, there might be social groups, which communicate through a specific form of music, which is the personal creation of a specific artist; however, the audience could use this type of music in combination with specific dress-codes and attitudes to express mutual political views, which might not necessarily match the views of the artist.
+For example, there might be social groups which communicate through a specific form of music, which is the personal creation of a specific artist; however, the audience could use this type of music in combination with specific dress codes and attitudes to express mutual political views, which might not necessarily match the views of the artist.

 1.4 The division between divine and cosmic in folk art and artistic creation

 Western culture is characterised by secularisation and the gradual loss of affiliation with religious life, at least in relation to the traditional Christian context of the previous two centuries.
-This situation has created a hiatus in artistic production, where art and religion do not communicate to the same extent they once used to.
-In Greek music and dance, the traditional division between divine and cosmic is currently manifested as a division between ‘folk’ and ‘artistic’.
-Nowadays, the religious elements of the Greek tradition are taken for granted, and are then intentionally connected with folk art.
-Furthermore, it has been socially established that the break between traditional and modern art, simultaneously consists of a break away from the divine or supernatural elements of folk creation.
+This situation has created a hiatus in artistic production, in which art and religion do not communicate as they once did.
+In Greek music and dance, the traditional division between the divine and the cosmic is currently manifested as a distinction between ‘folk’ and ‘artistic’.
+Nowadays, the religious elements of the Greek tradition are taken for granted and deliberately linked to folk art.
+Furthermore, it has been socially established that the break between traditional and modern art simultaneously marks a departure from the divine or supernatural elements of folk creation.
 This attitude is not always right and requires some constructive criticism.
-Modern Greek music and dance are not exclusively cosmic; instead, the divine elements, which are borrowed from tradition and religion, are preserved through language (e.g. words and expressions in rural demotiki) and other traditional means of artistic expression (e.g. Byzantine music scales).
+Modern Greek music and dance are not exclusively cosmic; instead, the divine elements borrowed from tradition and religion are preserved through language (e.g., words and expressions in rural demotiki) and other traditional artistic means (e.g., Byzantine musical scales).

-In the Greek context, in particular, the justification of divine elements within tradition and folk art is even more insubstantial compared to any other form of artistic production.
+In the Greek context, in particular, the justification of divine elements within tradition and folk art is even less substantial than in any other form of artistic production.
 On one hand, the formal Christian Orthodox tradition survives through folk art, which often incorporates elements of ecclesiastical art.
 On the other hand, folk tradition carries pagan elements from ancient Greek religion, which are even present in Christian Orthodox artistic expressions.
 Even more, some cosmic elements of ancient Greek music and dance have become traditional components of folk art, although these were once condemned by the Christian Orthodox Church (Virvidakis 2003, 64-5).
-A typical example describing this paradox is ancient Greek dance forms, which were once condemned as unscarred by the Greek Orthodox religion; However, in the ancient Greek pagan religion, dance was an essential element of religious expression.
-Next to ancient Greek dance forms, pagan religion was characterised by phonetic music.
+A typical example of this paradox is ancient Greek dance forms, which were once condemned by the Greek Orthodox Church; however, in ancient Greek pagan religion, dance was an essential element of religious expression.
+Alongside ancient Greek dance forms, pagan religion was characterised by musical instruments.
 In the early Christian Orthodox context, the latter was converted to chanting and retained its sacred character as a traditional and divine element of ecclesiastical expression.
-Although dance was completely expelled from Christianity, phonetic music was adopted and adjusted in comparison to its original form in pagan worship, to serve the new religious traditions over the last two millennia.
+Although dance was completely excluded from Christianity, musical forms were adopted and adapted from their original pagan forms to serve new religious traditions over the last two millennia.

 2. Folk art and artistic creation in the formulation of group identity

-The identity of a social or cultural group can de described as a sum of common characteristic features, which define a specific framework of group communication.
-The artistic identities, including those of music and dance, are parts of broader group identities, whether social, cultural, political or other.
-The features of group identity are based on a structured hierarchy and they also differ in relation to the viewpoint of external observers or other groups.
-The definition of the identity of a cultural group based on its cultural products is therefore subjective, and often the result or common beliefs, mutual interpretations and group conventions (Lekkas and Grapsas 2003, 166-7).
+The identity of a social or cultural group can be described as a set of common characteristics that define a specific framework for group communication.
+Artistic identities, including those in music and dance, are part of broader group identities, whether social, cultural, political, or otherwise.
+The features of group identity are structured hierarchically and differ according to the viewpoint of external observers or other groups.
+The definition of a cultural group's identity based on its cultural products is therefore subjective and often the result of common beliefs, mutual interpretations, and group conventions (Lekkas and Grapsas 2003, 166-7).

 The differentiation between folk art and artistic creation is based on their identity features, which follow a structured hierarchy of contrasting bi-poles.
 Such bi-poles are generated by human intellect in the form of conventional definitions, which are called norms.
 Human intellect is divided into empirical and analytical, and the former precedes the latter.
-In that sense, the empirical examination of the external phenomena produces traditional norms, while the analytical examination of the surrounding environment produces analytical norms (Lekkas and Grapsas 2003, 168-9).
+In that sense, the empirical examination of external phenomena yields traditional norms, while the analytical examination of the surrounding environment yields analytical norms (Lekkas and Grapsas 2003, 168-9).

-Despite the above approach, traditional and analytical norms cannot fully define any and every single form of art.
+Despite the above approach, traditional and analytical norms cannot fully define every form of art.
 Furthermore, they cannot fully define any and every single socio-cultural group that produces art.
-Art products are likely to combine doses of analytical and traditional elements, which are distributed unequally, unevenly and unconventionally.
+Art products are likely to combine doses of analytical and traditional elements, distributed unequally, unevenly, and unconventionally.
 Furthermore, art products are likely to fall under the norms of specific groups or communities; however, they can also be rated on a quality scale.
-For example, high-art is named after its attachment to certain analytical norms, which are scholarly defined.
-Mass-culture, on the other hand, which is scholarly identified by the absence of analytical norms, is in reality a degradation of high-art with the addition of traditional elements.
+For example, high art is defined by adherence to certain analytical norms set by scholars.
+Mass culture, as scholars identify it, is characterised by the absence of analytical norms and, in reality, is a degradation of high art with the addition of traditional elements.
 In that sense, it is literally impossible to define pure ‘folk’ art, or pure ‘artistic’ creation.
 Traditional norms tend to impose specific types of group identity on cultural products, while analytical norms tend to colour these art products with elements of creative aesthetics (Lekkas and Grapsas 2003, 171-3).

 In conclusion, folk art and artistic creation cannot be precisely defined based on their identity features.
 The problem is that they both combine traditional and aesthetic features, which constantly change in relation to the cultural context, the scope of each art genre and the cultural hierarchies of the social groups consuming the art products.